xp-Yang/WaveEngine/README.md

 # Dependencies

-include source code directly by source code of glad, imgui, stb
+For glad, imgui, stb, glm, include the source code directly

-generate and build libs by source code of glfw
+For glfw, assimp, generate and build libs/dlls from source code